nanalynkz/CV/README.md

 - Visual Studio Code
 -
 ### Projects
-- Creating repos for both public and private purposes using GitHub.
+- Creating public and private repos using GitHub for a team project.
-- SSH onto remote severs using using commands on Linux OS.
+- SSH onto remote severs such as AWS using commands from Linux OS.
-- Building an EC2 server suing Amazon Cloud AWS services.
+- Building, Testing, Deploying and Managing EC2 instances.
-- Automation Project using Bash scprits.
+- Automation Project using Bash, HTTLM scprits.

 ### Cloud Infrastructure
 <div>